How Many Machine Learning Tools Do You Need to Know to Get a Machine Learning Job?

 This gives you a coherent stack that you can explain end-to-end.

-What matters more than tools in hiring
+What matters more than tools in UK machine learning hiring?

 Across roles and experience levels, hiring managers almost always prioritise: